besnoi/lovelib/lovecc/ReadMe.md

 ### Default Color-Palette

-Like I said earlier you don't need to redefine the common colors they are already defined for you.
+Like I said earlier you don't need to redefine the common colors they are already defined for you- Infact all the CSS colors are defined for you.
 But sometimes you may not want all the default colors - for performance reasons.
-So all you have to do is go to lovecc.lua and keep only the colors that you are using i.e. remove all the colors you are not using or don't want to use.
-And that is the main reason why colorcodes.lua and lovecc.lua are different! colorcodes.lua is the main library and lovecc.lua is just the set of colors that you'd use.
+So all you have to do is go to mypalette.lua or allcolors.lua depending on which one you are using (By default allcolors.lua is used) and keep only the colors that you are using i.e. remove all the colors you are not using or don't want to use.
+Also you can make you own color-palette just by looking at mypalette.lua or allcolors.lua

 ### Performance Issues